Song-pk/song-todo/README.md

 # song-todo

-To Do App made with React Natvie
+To Do App made with React Native